Shailene Woodley Has An Illicit Love Affair In Netflix’s The Last Letter From Your Lover Trailer

 Advertisement

-Backed by an Ingrid Michaelson song (the film will also feature an original track by Haim), the trailer is all stolen glances and 1960s glamour.
-"When you looked at me, in that moment, something changed," Anthony narrates in a letter to Jennifer.
-Jennifer is coy, but despite having a "rich, handsome" husband at home, her marriage is tumultuous and unfulfilling.
-"I will never be satisfied with just a part of you," Anthony continues.
-As Ellie reads the letters, she's so wrapped up in Jennifer and Anthony's story that she enlists the help a newspaper archivist (Nabhaan Rizwan) to help her track them down.
-Whether the star-crossed lovers' story ends in heartbreak or happiness is an ending that Ellie will have to discover — and perhaps help write —herself.

-Watch the trailer for The Last Letter From Your Lover, out on Netflix in the U.S. July 23.
+Watch the trailer for The Last Letter From Your Lover, out on Netflix Canada on July 23.

 Don't leave your love story unwritten.— NetflixFilm (@NetflixFilm) May 4, 2021